SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 ##Combinations of Strategies {#combo}

 In addition to the strategies described above, it is also possible to combine these strategies.
-For example, a scheduler might use load-balancing over three paths, but when one of the paths becomes unavailable, the scheduler might switch to the two paths that are still available.
+For example, a scheduler might use load-balancing over three paths, but when one of the paths becomes unavailable, the scheduler might switch to the two paths that are still available, in a way similar to Active-Standby.
+This is very much an example chosen at random - potentially, there are many combinations that could be useful.

-#Implications for QUIC
+#Implications for QUIC Multipath {#implic}

-The Active-Standby strategy does not rely on any extension to {{I-D.ietf-quic-transport}}.
-If more than one QUIC connection is validated, an endpoint can migrate a connection to a new local address by sending packets containing non-probing frames from that address.
-This strategy provides traffic steering and traffic switching, but does not provide traffic splitting, because only one path is in active use at any time.

-#A Personal Aside on 3GPP Access Traffic Steering, Switch and Splitting support (ATSSS) {#atsss}

-Just to provide perspective on the importance of understanding packet scheduling strategies, 3GPP Access Traffic Steering, Switch and Splitting support (ATSSS) contained four scheduling strategies in Rel-16 in 2019 {{TS23501}}, all of which corresponded roughly to packet scheduling strategies described in {{strategies}}, but a study on "ATSSS Phase 2" {{TR23700-93}} included four more strategies, and a discussion paper for an "ATSSS Phase 3" was recently submitted to SA2#145-e {{S2-2104582}}.

-Some of the ATSSS packet scheduling strategies rely in 5G network internals and don't translate to the broader Internet, but others do translate, and they certainly aren't the only people thinking about multipath QUIC packet scheduling strategies.

-Given the number of strategies under discussion, or even actually implemented and deployed, and the potential for combinatorial explosion as described in {{combo}}, it seems that identifying common aspects of packet scheduling strategies, sooner rather than later, is important.
+This section summarizes potential implications of path selection strategies described in {{strategies}} for "Multipath QUIC".

+If a sender using Active-Standby (described in {{act-stand}}) does not perform frequent path switching, it can likely be supported using connection migration as defined in {{RFC9000}} without change.

+* The caveat here is that connection migration can include the also-implicit assumption that an endpoint can free up resources associated with the previously-active path.
+If connection migration happens often enough, the endpoint may spend considerable time "thrashing" between allocating resources and quickly freeing them.
+Of course, if a sender is frequently selecting a new path for connection migration, this probably degenerates into one of the other path selection strategies.

+Some path selection strategies are exploiting a relatively long-lived difference between paths - for example, Latency Versus Bandwidth (described in {{lat-band}}), Priority-based (described in {{prior}}), and Control Plane Versus Data Plane (described in {{cp-dp}}) may fall into this category.
+One might wonder why these senders would want to use a single "multipath connection", rather than multiple {{RFC9000}} connections, for these cases.

+Some path selection strategies could be supported by a mechanism as simple as the one proposed in {{I-D.huitema-quic-mpath-option}}, which replaces "the implicit signaling of path migration through data transmission, by means of a new PATH_OPTION frame" (this isn't intended to imply the proposal is simple, only the explicit signaling), if the receiver uses this option to notify the sender of the preferred path.
+For example, Minimum RTT Difference (described in {{min-rtt}}) and Round-Trip-Time Thresholds (described in {{rtt-thresh}}) likely fall into this category.

+Some path selection strategies are treating more than one path as a set of active paths, whether the sender is performing "Traffic Splitting" (as defined in {{min-term}})), as is the case for Bandwidth Aggregation/Load Balancing (described in {{load-bal}}) and RTT Equivalence (described in {{rtt-sam}}), or simply transmitting the same packet across multiple paths, as is the case for Redundant (described in {{redundant}}).

+Because it is simple enough to imagine various combinations of strategies (as described in {{combo}}), it seems important to understand what basic building blocks are required in order to support the strategies that seem common across a variety of use cases, because interactions between strategies may have significant implications for QUIC Multipath that might not arise when considering strategies in isolation.

 # IANA Considerations